-I’ve tried to write this post for weeks.
-It is never easy to write about the hardest parts of your life.
-I have not had much motivation to blog at all these past few months, but it is so important to me all the same to speak out about miscarriage recovery.
-After I wrote about the loss of our baby, it felt like so many of you reached through your screens and came through with so much compassion, love, empathy, and understanding.
-I heard many of your stories.
+I have not had much motivation to blog at all these past few months, but because I felt so blindsided by what I went through I wanted to share about what has helped in miscarriage recovery.
+So many of you shared your own stories with me.
 It helped me tremendously, and I will never be able to thank each of you personally the way I wish I could!
 A few very important people in my life also told me it was okay to take my time to grieve.
-If writing about what has helped me in miscarriage recovery can also help someone else walking this difficult road, it is 100 percent worth it to me.
-If you know someone who is going through this, I hope this post can help you understand the best ways to reach out to them as well.
+If you know someone close to you who is going through this, I hope this post can help you understand the best ways to reach out to them as well.

-I accept with peace that I was meant to have that little life inside of me, even though it was brief.
-I know that even though her life didn’t come to full term, her life had purpose.
-I see so clearly how she left me changed for the better.
-I look forward to holding her in my arms at the end of my life, which is my renewed motivation to live a good one.
 I have 5 healthy children I am so grateful for.
-Even though these are truths I hold close, as a human being, I have grieved her loss from the start and will always miss this baby.
+Even though these are truths I hold close, as a human being, I have grieved the loss of our little one and will always think of who she would have been.
 It is so important to acknowledge that no matter how many children you have, you can and should grieve the unique life you lost.
 The daily sorrow was strong in the beginning, and it was very hard to keep going forward.

 As my body healed, the grief has slowly lifted as well.
 It still hits me every so often in unexpected ways.
 Something will trigger the deep emotion of feeling like someone is missing.
 Driving by a hospital, seeing a dad holding a baby, hearing a certain song, or even seeing someone expecting who is as far along as I am supposed to be.
 It often catches me of guard, and I am tempted to bury the pain, but as my mother so wisely advised…I let it come.
 I let myself cry.
 I allow myself to feel the pain of the loss.